TIRANA, August 8

 Land of mystery

-While travelers avoid overcrowded destinations, countries affected by mass-tourism are taking measures to reduce the number of visitors.
-Hence, Albania and its past offer an interesting option (if done ethyically) for different types of tourists, especially dark ones.
+While travelers avoid overcrowded destinations, countries affected by mass tourism are taking measures to reduce the number of visitors.
+Hence, Albania and its past offer an interesting option (if done ethically) for different types of tourists, especially dark ones.

-Instead of considering it a honeypot for travelers, dark tourism can be a way for education and atoning both Albanians and visitors.
+Instead of considering it a honeypot for travelers, dark tourism can be a way for education and atone both Albanians and visitors.

 An annual event that promotes remembrance tourism in Albania is the Strait of Corfu crossing race.
 Experienced swimmers from different countries engage in a two miles race from Pema e Thate to Corfu Island.
 The event pays special tribute to the Albanian citizens that dared to escape the country during communism from this part of the Albanian coast.
 Many were caught, or shot, or drowned in the attempt.

-Lukova and Pogadec are other sites from where Albanians tried to escape.
+Lukova and Pogadec are other sites from where Albanians tried to escape by boats or swimming.

 And there is also Shkodra, a long sad chapter of suffering, repression, and prosecution.